GuGuss/ARTE-7-Downloader/README.md

 DESCRIPTION
 -----------

-This script allows you to access the MP4 URL of any video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7).
+This script allows you to get MP4 URLs of any video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7).

 User scripts are very easy to install on your Internet browser.